dotnet/AspNetCore.Docs/aspnetcore/blazor/security/index.md

 * A package reference for [`Microsoft.AspNetCore.Components.Authorization`](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.Authorization/) to the app's project file.
 * The `Microsoft.AspNetCore.Components.Authorization` namespace to the app's `_Imports.razor` file.

-To handle authentication, implementation of a built-in or custom <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider> service is covered in the following sections.
+To handle authentication, use of a built-in or custom <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider> service is covered in the following sections.

 For more information on creating apps and configuration, see <xref:blazor/security/webassembly/index>.